-The temporal resolution of the Cerebral Blood Volume images is between 50 milliseconds and 1 second and can be adapted depending on the study, physiology and required sensitivity.
+The temporal resolution of the cerebral blood volume images is between 50 milliseconds and 1 second and can be adapted in accordance with the study, physiology and required sensitivity.

-In rodents, fUS imaging of brain activity typically has a 100×100 micrometer in-plane spatial resolution and one cardiac cycle (200 milliseconds temporal resolution in mice, 300 milliseconds in rats).
+In rodents, fUS imaging of brain activity typically has a 100×100 micrometer in-plane spatial resolution and one cardiac cycle (200-millisecond temporal resolution in mice, 300 milliseconds in rats).

-What is the sensivity of functional ultrasound imaging ?
+What is the sensitivity of functional ultrasound imaging ?

-Iconeus technologies allow to reach a sensitivity hundred times higher than conventional preclinical ultrasound systems that can be found in the market.
+Iconeus technologies allow to achieve a sensitivity hundred times higher than that of other commercial preclinical ultrasound systems.

-Iconeus ultra-high sensitivity to cerebral blood volume is the true engine that allows functional ultrasound imaging with deep penetration capabilities leading to whole brain imaging.
+Iconeus ultra-high sensitivity to cerebral blood volume changes is the specific scientific base that allows functional ultrasound imaging with deep penetration capabilities leading to whole brain imaging.

-Typically, task-based functional ultrasound imaging requires between 30 seconds to 5 minutes depending on the stimulus pattern used.
+Typically, task-based functional ultrasound imaging requires between 30 seconds and 5 minutes depending on the stimulus pattern used.

-Connectivity matrix construction requires between 5 to 10 minutes in anesthesized specimens and between 10 to 30 minutes in awake specimens.
+Connectivity matrix construction requires between 5 and 10 minutes in anesthesized specimens and between 10 and 30 minutes in awake specimens.

-Acquisition duration can go up to dozen of hours, where the internal hard drive is the only limit.
-If you need a specific configuration for your setup, please do not hesitate to contact an Iconeus representative.
-Our versatile technology offers many possibilities.
+Acquisition duration can continue for many hours, limited only by the internal hard-drive storage capacity.
+If you need a specific configuration for your setup, please contact Iconeus.
+Our versatile technology offers a host of options.

 What is the difference between this and other commercial ultrasound systems ?